 Circular or octagonal paving with a regular geometric pattern can be squared off if required and will look fabulous with a water feature at its centre.
 The paving resembles natural quarried stone and is available in many shades including Rustic Sage, Autumn Brown and York Gold.

-The Kelkay Sunflare Circle kit forms a graphic representation of a flaming sun in two tone Rustic Sage and York Gold.
-The paving replicates natural reclaimed stone and covers an area of 9 sq mtrs if you use an optional squaring off kit.
+The Kelkay Sunflare Circle kit forms a graphic representation of a flaring sun in two tone Rustic Sage and York Gold.
+The paving replicates natural reclaimed stone and covers an area of 5.15 sq mtrs or 9 sq mtrs if you use an optional squaring off kit.

 Perhaps an Astral Compass will be more the effect you’re after or a distinctive eight petalled flower head, the latter reflecting the fresh hewn look of natural quarried flagstones.
 With these Kelkay kits both designs are achievable with a bit of effort, sand and cement.

 Abbey, Minster and Nova kits are made up of random paving shapes in a choice of colours, a collection of seemingly haphazardly laid stones creating such an appealing effect.
 The slabs can also be used to create paths and of course each kit may be added to and a larger area of pleasing paving can be constructed.

 More formal and with beautifully restrained colour, Natural patio kits using rainbow, silver grey, ivory or modac sandstone calibrated to 20mm and with sawn edges will form a very stylish and elegant paved area.

 Sand and cement aren’t included in the kits, so you must buy these at the same time.
 Lay the slabs out first to get an idea of the finished article.
 By doing this you’ll also make sure that there’s enough room and you won’t need to cut any of the stones to fit.